-Best Budget: See MSC Cruises Rates "Specializes in affordable cruises in the Mediterranean region with more than 14 of its vessels cruising there."
+- Best Budget: MSC Cruises – See Rates at Expedia "Specializes in affordable cruises in the Mediterranean region with more than 14 of its vessels cruising there."

-Best Value: See Norwegian Cruise Line Rates "An affordable and fun-filled cruise ship from a convenient departure port."
+- Best Value: Norwegian Cruise Line – See Rates at Expedia "An affordable and fun-filled cruise ship from a convenient departure port."

-Best for Luxury: See Regent Seven Seas Rates "An excellent choice with all-inclusive pricing and premium service."
+- Best for Luxury: Regent Seven Seas – See Rates at Expedia "An excellent choice with all-inclusive pricing and premium service."

-Best New Ship: See Celebrity Cruises Rates "The 10-night voyage allows extra time to experience all the vessel has to offer."
+- Best New Ship: Celebrity Cruises – See Rates at Expedia "The 10-night voyage allows extra time to experience all the vessel has to offer."

 Our Top Picks